-- 10.1 Grant Payne (72) - 128.
-Grant Payne (72) requested that 56-74 North West Arch (outlined in yellow in Figure 7 of the Section 42A Report) be excluded from SCA 4 as those allotments were purposely created, and controlled with covenants, to maintain a rural feel by way of a minimum lot size of 4000m2.
+10.1 Grant Payne (72)

+- 128. Grant Payne (72) requested that 56-74 North West Arch (outlined in yellow in Figure 7 of the Section 42A Report) be excluded from SCA 4 as those allotments were purposely created, and controlled with covenants, to maintain a rural feel by way of a minimum lot size of 4000m2.
 At the hearing it became evident that Mr Payne was more concerned with 56-74 North West Arch being upzoned to LRZ with an associated minimum lot size of 400m2 as opposed to the application of SCA 4. - 129.
-Mr Payne advised he would be satisfied with a minimum lot size of 2000m2.
-Coincidently, that is what is provided for in LLRZ-S1.
-We note that the land immediately to the south-west of 56-74 North West Arch is zoned LLRZ.
-We find that rezoning those lots to LLRZ will provide a suitable transition to the more densely developed parts of Twizel to the north-east.
+From our questioning of Mr Payne at the hearing we understand that he would be satisfied with a minimum lot size of 2000m for 56-74 North West Arch, provided that a minimum lot size of 4,000m was retained until such time as the servicing constraints for the area were addressed by the MDC.
+Coincidently, LLRZ-S1 provides a minimum lot size of 2000m and Specific Control Area 1 (SCA 1) for the LLRZ imposes a minimum site area per residential unit of 4,000m.
+We note that the land immediately to the south-west of 56-74 North West Arch is already zoned LLRZ.
+We find that rezoning lots 56-74 North West Arch to LLRZ with a SCA 1 overlay will address Mr Payne's concerns while also providing a suitable transition to the more densely developed parts of Twizel to the north-east.
 However, given that no other parties on the North West Arch expressed concern with the LRZ, we do not consider that a LLRZ needs to be extended beyond 56-74 North West Arch.